secretstartups/handbook/career-development/index.html.md

 ## Staff+ IC Gearing Ratios

+Engineering includes groups of team members organized in different structures towards completing a mission.
+We’ll accommodate this diversity of structure by referring to these as "workgroups".
+A workgroup is a collection of team members with a shared mission and typically arranged according to a product group, team, or other problem-solving unit.

 We use [gearing ratios](/handbook/finance/financial-planning-and-analysis/#business-drivers-also-known-as-gearing-ratios) to govern the amount of Staff, Principal, Distinguished, and Fellow level positions (collectively referred to as "Staff+") in Engineering because the work needed to be done at these levels is proportional to the mission of their workgroup.
 This is similar to how Manager, Senior Manager, Director and VP level positions are proportional to the organization's size and our recommended [span-of-control limits (bullet #5)](/company/team/structure/#management-group).

 It's obvious why a manager cannot manage too many people effectively, or why they would be unable to have an impact if they managed too few people (see [chapter three in Andy Grove's _High Output Management_](https://www.amazon.com/High-Output-Management-Andrew-Grove/dp/0679762884) for more detail on the concept of "managerial leverage").
 It's less obvious how to determine the amount of Staff+ work that needs to be done, because it partially involves solving our hardest technical problems, which are unpredictable.
 But other important Staff+ work is proportional to the organization, and so it's easier to characterize.
 So we call it "[technical leverage](/handbook/engineering/ic-leadership/#technical-leverage)" to mirror "managerial leverage".

-Throughout engineering we have groups of team members organized in different structures towards completing a mission.
-For the purpose of gearing ratios we’ll accommodate this diversity of structure by referring to these as "workgroups".
-A workgroup is the collection of team members with a mission and typically arranged according to a product group, team, or other problem-solving unit.

 By default, each workgroup is limited to 1 Staff+ Engineer.

 Some workgroups within engineering may directly align to staffing of Staff+ roles according to team organization.
 Each team has a single Staff Engineer, just as they have a single Manager; with the two working together to lead the team in their mission.

-Other workgroups, based on their mission, may require multiple Staff+ team members.
+Distinct from the general team workgroup noted above some workgroups, based on their mission, may require multiple Staff+ team members.
 The need for multiple Staff+ team members in a workgroup should be examined and explained through the [four archetypes](/handbook/engineering/ic-leadership/#the-four-archetypes).

 As teams grow in both scope and size it is important to determine whether they should expand the number of Staff+ roles, or if the growth is reason to split out to another workgroup.

-In contrast, we place no numeric limits on the quantity of Intermediate and Senior Software Engineers because they are the center-of-gravity for any Product development organization.
-A healthy organization probably has the highest number of these positions compared to other roles, because they are collectively the most efficient, versatile, and immediately productive individuals.
-Most other parts of the organization, including managers and Staff+ ICs, revolve around Intermediate and Senior Software Engineers.

-Just as a healthy organization has managers with appropriate managerial leverage (or span-of-control), it also has Staff+ ICs with appropriate technical leverage.
-The potential number of workgroup Staff+ ICs will be directed by gearing restrictions (below) while still allowing for a deliberate justification for workgroups where the default approach is insufficient.

-It is intended that we provide Staff+ team members with a significant scope of influence and challenges worthy of their skills and experience.
-If a Staff+ IC cannot positively influence enough of their peers, or is overly focused on a smaller scope of work, then we aren’t benefiting their growth nor are we efficiently investing company funds.

 ### Staff+ Reporting Restrictions
 * Staff Software Engineers report to an Engineering Manager (a manager of ICs)